BAXTER-IT/LelkesneTomannRozaliaHevizVarosSportcsarnok/memory-bank/progress.md

 -   **Browser Testing Paused:** (Historical) Paused direct browser interaction to focus on completing the Memory Bank setup.
 -   **SASS `darken()` with CSS Variables:** Resolved by introducing a SASS variable for compile-time processing.
 -   **Login Page UI:** Refined to be a standalone view by conditionally rendering the main app header/footer.
+-   **CORS Handling:** Shifted from backend-only CORS configuration to a frontend proxy (`proxy.conf.json`) for the Angular development server due to persistent preflight/404 issues.
+-   **Backend Port:** Temporarily changed to 8081 due to port conflict, then reverted to 8080 after user indicated the port might be free.